-- The Diverse Bahaman Culture: The perfect mix of African and European influences that makes the Bahamas a gorgeous place to visit.
+- The Diverse Bahaman Culture: The perfect mix of African and European influences makes the Bahamas a gorgeous place to visit.
 The rhythm of the Bahamas is as mesmerizing that you’ll find yourself dancing to its beats.
 The local music Junkanoo is also a crucial part of the Bahamas music festival conducted every year.

-- World-Class Restaurants and resorts: Restaurants like Atlantis Paradise Island, Sandals Emerald Bay, etc will provide the best luxury services that introduce you to local food staples and continental as well.
+- World-Class Restaurants and Resorts: Restaurants like Atlantis Paradise Island, Sandals Emerald Bay, etc will provide the best luxury services that introduce you to local food staples and continental as well.
 Make sure on not to skip the kinds of seafood in the Bahamas.

-- Culture and Commerical Blends: Unlimited shopping, best kinds of seafood, good locals, learning the story behind the rich culture, a history and arts person would totally love a situation like this.
+- Culture and Commerical Blends: Unlimited shopping, the best kinds of seafood, good locals, learning the story behind the rich culture, a history and arts person would totally love a situation like this.
 Most of the location is welcoming for all and is family-friendly.

 The Best Time to Visit the Bahamas

-According to US News, December to April is considered the best month to visit the Bahamas, which is when most tourists visit hence you’ll find the prices being inflated.
+According to US News, December to April is considered the best month to visit the Bahamas, which is when most tourists visit hence you’ll find the prices inflated.